Lab Members

 DynaaTECC Recent Alumni

-Jonathan obtained a B.S in Mechanical Engineering from University of Wisconsin, Madison.
-He completed his MS degree in the Mechanical and Aerospace Engineering.
+Jonathan Boyd, M.S.
 Jonathan’s research was focused on power generation from an oscillating delta wing.

 Megna Hari, Ph.D.